Deltares/imod-python/docs/faq/imod5_backwards_compatibility.rst

 iMOD Python tries to be as backwards compatible with iMOD5 as our resources allow.
 Below you can find tables with the status of support for important iMOD5 features.
-If you miss an important feature in the table, [feel free to open an issue on our issueboard](https://github.com/Deltares/imod-python/issues).
+If you miss an important feature in the table, `feel free to open an issue on our issueboard <https://github.com/Deltares/imod-python/issues>`_.

 Files
 -----